 If botulism exposure is known or suspected before the onset of clinical signs, the botulinum antitoxin can be administered.
 The antitoxin prevents the botulinum toxin from binding to nerve endings and causing clinical signs.
 Once signs of paralysis develop, the antitoxin is not effective.

 Once signs have developed, treatment of botulism is focused on supportive care.
-This supportive care will require hospitalization; depending on the severity of your cat’s signs, she may require hospitalization at a facility with an intensive care unit.
+This supportive care will require hospitalization; depending on the severity of your dog’s signs, he may require hospitalization at a facility with an intensive care unit.

 "Once signs have developed, treatment of botulism is focused on supportive care."

 The signs of botulism will typically resolve with time, and supportive care decreases the likelihood of complications.
-Affected cats should be kept hospitalized on soft bedding to prevent pressure sores.
-Mildly affected cats may need assistance with eating or drinking, while more severely affected cats may require intravenous fluids to prevent dehydration and a stomach tube for feeding.
+Affected dogs should be kept hospitalized on soft bedding, to prevent pressure sores.
+Mildly affected dogs may need assistance with eating or drinking, while more severely affected dogs may require intravenous fluids to prevent dehydration and a stomach tube for feeding.

-Many affected cats lose the ability to empty their bladder, so the veterinary staff may need to manually express your cat’s bladder or place a urinary catheter to keep the bladder empty.
-Your cat may require ointment to keep the eyes moist if she is unable to blink.
+Many affected dogs lose the ability to empty their bladder, so the veterinary staff may need to manually express your dog’s bladder or place a urinary catheter to keep the bladder empty.
+Your dog may require ointment to keep his eyes moist (if he is unable to blink).
 Antibiotics may be given to treat secondary infections that may occur.
-If your cat’s diaphragm becomes paralyzed, a mechanical ventilator may be used to allow her to breathe.
+If your dog’s diaphragm becomes paralyzed, a mechanical ventilator may be used to allow him to breathe.

 What is the prognosis for botulism?

-Most affected cats recover within 14-24 days if they receive appropriate supportive care.
+Most affected animals recover within 14-24 days if they receive appropriate supportive care.
 Without treatment, death due to paralysis of the diaphragm or secondary infection may occur.

 How can botulism be prevented?

-Botulism can be prevented by preventing your cat from eating raw meat or dead animals.
+To prevent botulism, ensure your dog does not consume raw meat or dead animals.
 There is no vaccine against botulism.